 ETCs must be accurately identified as part of the research funding application to ensure that health care providers can be reimbursed by the appropriate funder.

-Researchers are required to complete a Schedule of Events Cost Attribution Tool (SoECAT) which helps calculate an average per patient ETC value for the study.
+Researchers are required to complete one of the Schedule of Events Cost Attribution Template (SoECAT) forms which help calculate an average per patient ETC value for the study.
 The NIHR Clinical Research Network provides AcoRD specialists to support researchers, their teams and sponsors in completing this.
 For more information about AcoRD support, visit our study support service.

 This process also helps identify the commissioner responsible for the payment of the ETCs in the study.
 This is dependent upon the service under study.
 These fall under two categories: NHS and non-NHS commissioners.

-Download the Schedule of Events Cost Attribution Tool (SoECAT)
+Download the Schedule of Events Cost Attribution Template A (SoECAT)

 Read the supporting guidance for researchers, study teams and sponsors to complete the SoECAT